Menu

 Prompt Engineering Fundamentals — Reliable LLM Outputs

-You send a clear request to an LLM.
-What comes back is… wrong.
-Not broken — just off.
-Wrong format, wrong tone, half the details missing.
+Here’s a scene you’ve likely lived through.
+You type a clear request to an LLM.
+What comes back isn’t broken — it’s just off.
+Wrong layout, wrong voice, missing half the info you asked for.

-That’s the problem prompt engineering solves.
-It’s not about magic words.
-It’s about learning how LLMs read your input — and using that knowledge to get solid results every time.
+Prompt engineering closes that loop.
+It’s not about magic words or clever hacks.
+It’s about seeing how the model reads your input — and shaping that input so you get reliable results every time.

 What Is Prompt Engineering?

-LLMs work the same way.
-What you get out depends almost entirely on what you put in.
+LLMs behave the same way.
+What you get out tracks almost perfectly with how clearly you spelled out what you wanted.

 from openai import OpenAI